Flush95/bee-test/README.md

 After this you can check the form on following path: https://bee-test.test/bee_search/index/index Admin will be available on: https://bee-test.test/admin.
 Both Login and password: admin123

+The module source code will be available on this path: app/code/